mercure-imaging/mercure/docs/usage.rst

    :align: center
    :class: border

-Hermes can be conveniently configured and controlled using the web-based user interface.
-To access it, use a modern web browser (e.g., Chrome or Firefox) and enter the IP of your Hermes server as URL.
+mercure can be conveniently configured and controlled using the web-based user interface.
+To access it, use a modern web browser (e.g., Chrome or Firefox) and enter the IP of your mercure server as URL.
 Depending on the port that you have selected during the installation (by default 8000), you need to add ":8000" to the URL.

-During the installation, Hermes creates a "seed account" that you need to use for the first login.
+During the installation, mercure creates a "seed account" that you need to use for the first login.
 You will be asked to change the password after the first login.

 .. note:: The login credentials for the first login are: Username = admin, Password = router